pokemon-speedrunning/speedrun-routes/docs/gen-1/red-blue/main-glitchless/beginner-route/nolass/README.md

 	- Buy 9 X Specs (7 if you have 0 Potions at this point)
 	- Buy 1 X Speeds (3 if you have 0 Potions at this point)

-Take the elevator and get HM02 (Fly)
+Take the elevator out and bike West to get HM02 (Fly)

-Menu after getting Fly:
+Exit the Fly House and Menu:
 - Swap slot 2 with TM07
 - Use a Super Repel
 - Teach TM48 (Rock Slide) over Mega Punch (slot 1)
 - Swap slot 3 with X Accs
 - Teach HM02 to the bird
-- Use Fly to go to Lavender
+- Use Fly to go to Lavender (toggle down 3)

 ## Lavender Town

-Note: From this point on you have 2 Revives which means deaths aren't as scary, so if you die remember to swap to a pokemon, Revive, let the swapped pokemon die and ANY AND ALL X ITEMS ARE GONE.
-This route has extras so you shouldn't run out of X items, and there will still be some saving since some deaths with Revives are still really slow to come back from if at all.
+> Note: From this point on you have 2 Revives which means deaths aren't as scary.
+If you die remember to swap to another pokemon, Revive Nido, let the swapped pokemon get KO'd and know that ANY AND ALL X ITEMS USED ARE NO LONGER ACTIVE.
+This route has plenty of extras so you shouldn't run out of X items.
+There will still be some saving since some deaths with Revives are still really slow to come back from if at all.

 **Rival:**
 - Pidgeotto: